dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/dataformat.rst

 preferredProtocol
    String version of the maximum Sync protocol version the client supports.
-   This will be ``1.1`` for for legacy Sync and ``1.5`` for clients that speak the Firefox Accounts protocol.
+   This will be ``1.1`` for for legacy Sync and ``1.5`` for clients that speak the Datalus Accounts protocol.

 actualProtocol
    The actual Sync protocol version the client is configured to use.